4.2. Installing mandatory Objects

 every 30 seconds in logs.
 It means, that the client has connected to

 the server and successfully sends Update messages.
-Now you can perform some
+You can now perform

 4.2.3.
 Application events